February 9, 2026 | 11 min read

 1. Payment History — 35% of Your Score

-Payment history is the single most important factor in your credit score, and it's exactly what it sounds like: Do you pay your bills on time?
-This includes credit cards, auto loans, mortgages, student loans, personal loans, and even certain utility accounts if they're reported to the bureaus.
+Payment history is the single most important factor in your credit score: do you pay your bills on time?
+This includes credit cards, auto loans, mortgages, student loans, personal loans, and even certain utility accounts if they’re reported to the bureaus.

 What gets evaluated:

-- Whether you've made payments by the due date (even one day late can eventually be reported, though most creditors report after 30 days past due)
+- Whether you’ve made payments by the due date (most creditors report after 30 days past due)

 - How recently late payments occurred (recent late payments hurt more than old ones)